 Mable is a Chartered Psychologist and NIHR CLAHRC NWL Research Associate working within the Public Health and Information Intelligence Theme.
-Her interests are in applying advanced statistical tools to improve our understanding of healthcare translational science.
+Her interests are in applying advanced statistical tools to improve our understanding of healthcare.
 Mable co-leads the 'Quality Improvement in Healthcare Module' on Imperial College's Master of Public Health and is a module co-coordinator on Improvement in Practice Module on Imperial College's MSc Patient Safety.

 et al., 2019, Better use of data to improve parent satisfaction (BUDS): protocol for a prospective before-and-after pilot study employing mixed methods to improve parent experience of neonatal care, Bmj Paediatrics Open, Vol:3, ISSN:2399-9772

 et al., 2014, Magnetoencephalography in the study of epilepsy and consciousness, Epilepsy & Behavior, Vol:30, ISSN:1525-5050, Pages:38-42